Flood Advisory issued for Dorado, Toa Alta, Toa Baja by NWS - NewsBreak

 weather.gov

-Effective: 2022-10-14 03:00:00 EDT Expires: 2022-10-14 15:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2022-10-14 00:13:00 EDT Expires: 2022-10-14 11:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Strafford FLOOD WATCH REMAINS IN EFFECT THROUGH SATURDAY MORNING * WHAT...Flooding caused by excessive rainfall is possible. * WHERE...Portions of Maine, including the following areas, Androscoggin, Central Interior Cumberland, Central Somerset, Coastal Cumberland, Coastal Waldo, Coastal York, Interior Cumberland Highlands, Interior Waldo, Interior York, Kennebec, Knox, Lincoln, Northern Franklin, Northern Oxford, Sagadahoc, Southern Franklin, Southern Oxford and Southern Somerset.
-Portions of New Hampshire, including the following areas, Belknap, Northern Carroll, Northern Grafton, Southern Carroll, Southern Coos, Southern Grafton and Strafford. * WHEN...Through Saturday morning. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
+Target Area: Bristol; Newport FLOOD WATCH IN EFFECT UNTIL 11 AM EDT THIS MORNING * WHAT...Flooding caused by excessive rainfall is possible. * WHERE...Portions of Massachusetts and Rhode Island, including the following areas, in Massachusetts, Central Middlesex MA, Eastern Essex MA, Eastern Norfolk MA, Northern Bristol MA, Southeast Middlesex MA, Southern Bristol MA, Suffolk MA, Western Essex MA, Western Norfolk MA and Western Plymouth MA.
+In Rhode Island, Bristol RI and Newport RI. * WHEN...Until 11 AM EDT this morning. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
 Creeks and streams may rise out of their banks.
-Flooding may occur in poor drainage and urban areas.
-Storm drains and ditches may become clogged with debris and fallen leaves. * ADDITIONAL DETAILS - Rainfall amounts in excess of 3 inches are possible, especially in the mountains and foothills.
-Locally up to 6 inches in the White Mountains and Western Maine Mountains is possible.
+Flooding may occur in poor drainage and urban areas. * ADDITIONAL DETAILS - Heavy rainfall - http://www.weather.gov/safety/flood

 Comments / 0